 Much like “Hi everyone”, this greeting serves to break down the unspoken barriers that can deter productive conversation in a formal environment.
 However, one should carefully consider the target audience when using this as a greeting; after all, your coworkers are your coworkers before they are your friends.
 Its use should be reserved for individuals that the speaker/writer is closely familiar with, and would be confident in identifying as their “friends”.
 If it is used in an inappropriate situation, one runs the risk of making the listener/reader uncomfortable if they do not interpret the relationship in the same way.

 When used correctly, however, this substitution for “Good Afternoon”, can help to create a comfortable, positive environment.
 It creates a sense of trusting vulnerability between multiple parties while also maintaining a sense of mutual respect.
 If someone addressed you with this term, it is most likely because they see you as a party that they can trust and rely on.

-Hi friend!
+“Hi friend(s)” in a Sentence: Hi friend!
 How are you doing today? – The speaker/writer addresses the listener/reader as a person that they genuinely regard as a friend, regardless of the potential professional basis for the initial relationship.
-In this case, it is logical that they would then follow the greeting with an inquiry into the other party’s wellbeing before moving on to other topics.
+In this case, it is logical that they would then follow the greeting with an inquiry into the other party’s well-being before moving on to other topics.

 Good Afternoon Messages | Infographic